 - Deteriorating physical appearance.
 As the addiction worsens, they start neglecting their appearance and they have a marked decline in their physical health.

 - Increased isolation or confinement.
-Even though they may hang out with family and friends, they may often disappear for long periods, coming back with altered appearance i.e. looking fatigued, disheveled, or hyped up.
+Even though they may hang out with family and friends, they may often disappear for long periods, coming back with an altered appearance i.e. looking fatigued, disheveled, or hyped up.
 They also become more isolated as they hide their drug habit from those close to them.

 - Problems at home.
 As they slip up on their responsibilities and experience financial issues, relations at home become more strained.